janstrohschein/KOARCH/Big_Data_Platform/Docker/HMI/Plot/readme.md

 - L2_C_Plot_Data\
   Retrieves the messages from the plot topic and creates the plots.
   Currently there is only a single variable plot for the monitoring data.
-  The plot server can be accessed via the browser at:\
-  `localhost:8003/plotData/`

 The plot module expects messages from `L1_C_Reporting` to be encoded with the schema `./schema/plot.avsc`, which is shown below: